-Pre-requisite: Engineering Mathematics-I, Engineering Mathematics-II, Engineering Mathematics-III, Binomial
+Pre-requisite: Engineering Mathematics-I, Engineering Mathematics-II, Engineering Mathematics-III, Binomial Distribution.

-Distribution.

-Sr. No. Course Objectives The course aims: 1 Matrix algebra to understand engineering problems 2 Line and Contour integrals and expansion of a complex valued function in a power series.
-3 Z-Transforms and Inverse Z-Transforms with its properties.
-4 The concepts of probability distributions and sampling theory for small samples.
-5 Linear and Non-linear programming problems of optimization.
+Sr. No. Course Objectives The cours se aims: 1 To study Matrix algebra and its application in engineering problems.
+2 To learn Line and Contour integrals and expansion of complex valued function in a power series.
+3 To study Z-Transforms and Inverse Z-Transforms with its properties.
+4 To acquaint with the concepts of probability distributions and sampling theory for small samples.
+5 To study and apply Linear and Non-linear programming Techniques to solve the optimization problems

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On succ 1 Apply the concepts of eigenvalues and eigenvectors in engineering problems.
-L1, L2, L3 2 Use the concepts of Complex Integration for evaluating integrals, computing residues $\&$ evaluate various contour integrals L3 • 3 Apply the concept of Z- transformation and inverse in engineering problems.
-L1, L2, L3
+Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On succ cessful completion, of course, learner/student will be able to: 1 Apply the concepts of eigen values and eigen vectors to solve engineering L1, L2, L3 problems.
+2 Illustrate the use of concepts of Complex Integration for evaluating integrals, L3 computing residues & evaluate various contour integrals.
+3 Apply the concept of Z- transformation and its inverse in engineering L1,L2,L3 problems.

-4 Use the concept of probability distribution and sampling theory to engineering problems.
-L3 5 Apply the concept of Linear Programming Problems to optimization.
-L1, L2, L3 6 Solve Non-Linear Programming Problems for optimization of engineering problems.
+4 Apply the concept of probability distribution to engineering problems & testing hypothesis of small samples using sampling theory.
+5 Apply the concept of Linear Programming to solve the optimization problems L1, L2, L3 6 Use the Non-Linear Programming techniques to solve the optimization problems.
 L3